borntofrappe/fullstack-d3/README.md

 ### Box Plot

 With a box plot it is possible to study the distribution of a numerical value.
-The median is useful to describe the tendency of the metric, while the 25th and 75th percentile (also know as 1st and 3rd quartile) provide a measure of the variability.
+The median is useful to describe the tendency of the metric, while the 25th and 75th percentile, also know as 1st and 3rd quartile, provide a measure of the variability.

 ```text
   outliers